dougeby/IntuneDocs/intune/early-edition.md

 ### Enable end users to tag their device group in the Company Portal app for Windows 10 <!---807046-->
 End users will be able to select which group their device belongs to by tagging it directly from within the Company Portal app for Windows 10.

+### Allow end users to access the Company Portal app for Android without enrollment <!---1169910--->
+End users will soon not have to enroll their device to access the Company Portal app for Android.
+End users at organizations that are using App Protection Policies will no longer receive prompts to enroll their device when they open the Company Portal app.
+End users will also be able to install apps from the Company Portal without enrolling the device.

 ### Users who are signed in to Exchange can automatically access the Company Portal website on Windows 10 devices <!--1323204-->
 Windows 10 users that are already authenticated in Exchange, who receive the conditional access quarantine email and click the link in the email, will no longer need to re-authenticate in the browser before beginning Company Access Setup.